Prime Minister of Malaysia: Powers

 The power of the prime minister is subject to a number of limitations.
-Prime ministers removed as leader of his or her party, or whose government loses a vote of no confidence in the House of Representatives, must advise a new election of the lower house or resign the office.
+Prime ministers removed as leader of their party, or whose government loses a vote of no confidence in the House of Representatives, must advise a new election of the lower house or resign the office.
 The defeat of a supply bill (one that concerns the spending of money) or unable to pass important policy-related legislation is seen to require the resignation of the government or dissolution of Parliament, much like a non-confidence vote, since a government that cannot spend money is hamstrung, also called loss of supply.

 The prime minister's party will normally have a majority in the House of Representatives and party discipline is exceptionally strong in Malaysian politics, so passage of the government's legislation through the House of Representatives is mostly a formality.

 Under the Constitution, the prime minister's role includes advising the Yang di-Pertuan Agong on: